To Retire: Similarities

-A few years after To Retire, Yiannis Dalianidis wrote and directed a new sitcom, Oi Mikromesaioi which was a total copy of his previous work.
+A few years after To Retire, Giannis Dalianidis wrote and directed a new sitcom, Oi Mikromesaioi which was a total copy of his previous work.
 But still, To Retire was not original either.
 In the late '80s Dalianidis had written a sitcom about modern Greeks and their problems, titled Odos Antheon, which in many ways is similar to both of his following creations.

 Success

 To Retire was actually a big hit and it is one of the most popular Greek sitcoms.
 Every summer it is aired again and again on Mega.
 In the 2008 summer, the sitcom experienced another rerun, also with success.
 The average rates were 17%, which is very good, especially if you consider that the American sitcom Ugly Betty reached 8% when it is aired on the same time with To Retire.